percona/pmm-doc/docs/dashboard.trends.md

 The *Trends* dashboard shows the essential statistics about the selected host.
 It also includes the essential statistics of MySQL, such as MySQL questions and InnoDB row reads and row changes.

+!!! alert alert-info "Note"
-**NOTE**: The MySQL statistics section is empty for hosts other than MySQL.
+    The MySQL statistics section is empty for hosts other than MySQL.

 ### Metrics